ragiano215/equinox/README.md

 ### OK, but you didn't answer my question, you just talked about stuff you wanted to talk about!

-😲Please raise a question-Issue, and we'll be delighted to either answer directly, or incorporate the question and answer here
+😲 Please raise a question-Issue, and we'll be delighted to either answer directly, or incorporate the question and answer here.

 # Acknowledgements